Anupriya55509/Car-Price-Prediction/README.md

 # 🚗 Car Price Prediction Using Machine Learning

+## 📌 Project Overview

-Car Price Prediction is an end-to-end Machine Learning application developed to estimate the market value of used cars based on various vehicle characteristics.
-The system utilizes historical car data and a trained Random Forest Regression model to predict car prices accurately.
+Car Price Prediction is an end-to-end Machine Learning project developed to estimate the market value of used cars based on various vehicle attributes.
+The application leverages historical car data and a trained Random Forest Regression model to provide accurate and real-time price predictions.

-The project follows a complete machine learning workflow, including data preprocessing, feature scaling, model training, model persistence, and deployment through an interactive graphical user interface built with Python Tkinter.
-Users can provide information such as vehicle age, kilometers driven, mileage, engine capacity, maximum power, number of seats, fuel type, transmission type, and seller type to obtain an estimated selling price instantly.
+The project follows a complete machine learning workflow, including data preprocessing, exploratory data analysis, feature engineering, model training, model persistence, and deployment through an interactive graphical user interface (GUI) built using Python Tkinter.

+Users can enter details such as vehicle age, kilometers driven, mileage, engine capacity, maximum power, seating capacity, fuel type, transmission type, and seller type to obtain an estimated selling price instantly.

-The trained Random Forest model and scaler are stored separately and loaded using Pickle, enabling efficient real-time predictions.
-The application also formats predicted values in Lakhs and Crores, making the output easier to interpret.
+---

+## 🎯 Objectives

+* Predict the selling price of used cars accurately.
+* Analyze the impact of different vehicle features on price.
+* Implement a complete machine learning pipeline.
+* Provide a user-friendly interface for real-time predictions.
+* Demonstrate practical application of machine learning in the automobile industry.

+---

-## Key Features
+## ✨ Key Features

 * End-to-End Machine Learning Pipeline
-* Random Forest Regression-based Price Prediction
+* Random Forest Regression-Based Prediction Model
 * Data Preprocessing and Feature Scaling
-* Model Persistence using Pickle
+* Model Persistence Using Pickle
-* Interactive GUI developed with Tkinter
+* Interactive GUI Built with Tkinter
 * Real-Time Price Estimation
 * Support for Multiple Fuel Types and Transmission Modes
-* User-Friendly Interface with Image Background
+* User-Friendly Interface with Background Image Support
-* Organized Project Structure for Scalability and Maintenance
+* Organized and Scalable Project Structure

+---

-## Technologies Used
+## 🛠️ Technologies Used

 ### Programming Language